Having the most discounts or charging the lowest prices is hurting landscapers when it comes to pricing.

 STEP ONE – MARKETING AND SALES RESEARCH

-Pototschnik suggests examining and changing service issues and looking to competitors for an average.
+Lawn Care Marketing Expert suggests examining and changing service issues and looking to competitors for an average.
 Don’t focus on the numbers, he says.

 “Focus on presenting unique selling points, addressing common objections, backing it up with a guarantee and social proof.”

-“Take a critical look at your quality of service,” Pototschnik says.
+“Take a critical look at your quality of service,” He says.
 “Implement a sales and marketing strategy that supports the image and message that is required to close sales at a higher price point.”

 He suggests having dedicated sales people and estimators in addition to (and separate from) other staff.
 With a focused team in place, landscapers can charge more because of a consistent marketing plan both online and offline.